iFoxz17/3D-Matrix/README.md

 # 3D-Matrix
 A template class representing a 3D matrix data structure for any type of data written in C++.

-## Features
+## Functionalities
-Features requested in implementation are contained in the pdf file Project-Description.
+Functionalities requested in implementation are contained in the pdf file Project-Description.

+## Implementation
+The most relevants design choices took in the implementation are contained in the pdf file Design-Choices.

 ## Test
 The file main.cpp contains some tests to verify the correctness of the implementation.